Welcome to Skill Capped’s Feral Druid PvP Guide for The War Within 11.2.0

 What’s New for Feral Druids in The War Within?

-Outside of defensive utility, one convenient change is that we now have newly revamped talent trees, making Cyclone, Astral Influence, and Renewal way more accessible without having to select extra talents we find no use out of.
-This allows us to select talents we weren’t as capable of picking up, especially Typhoon, which is primarily used to pseudo-interrupt casters, or to put players in bad positions, predominately in Blade’s Edge Arena.
+Entering into our generic The War Within talent changes, we now have newly revamped talent trees.
+These make Cyclone, Astral Influence, and Renewal way more accessible without having to select extra talents we find no use out of.
+Now we can select talents we weren’t as capable of picking up, especially Typhoon, which is primarily used to pseudo-interrupt casters, or to put players in poor positions, predominately in Blade’s Edge Arena.

 Wildstalker is currently our preferred pickup, and with Saber Jaws experiencing massive nerfs to Ferocious Bite‘s damage output, Druid of the Claw is currently a bit weaker in terms of overall throughput.